Understanding Employer Stock Concentration

 The core danger of employer stock concentration isn’t volatility alone.
 It’s correlation.

-When your paycheck, your bonus, your healthcare benefits and your investment all depend on the same company, a single negative event can hit multiple parts of your life at once.
+When your paycheck, bonus, healthcare benefits and investments all depend on the same company, a single negative event can impact multiple parts of your life at once.
+Layoffs, restructuring, or an industry downturn affect your job security, cash flow, stock portfolio and confidence - simultaneously.

 That’s a level of risk most investors would never choose deliberately.